Liam-Deacon/cleed-gui/README.md

     the ``res/`` directory for anyone wishing to undertake this challenge).
     Other frontends are welcome (Qt was used due to developer familiarity/experience).
-For those wishing a sneak preview, try executing ``main.pyw``
+For those wishing a sneak preview, try executing ``cleed-gui.pyw``

  2. Embedding of a model visualisation tool such as [jmol](http://jmol.sourceforge.net), [gdis](http://gdis.sourceforge.net), [Avogadro](http://avogadro.cc/wiki/Python_PyQt4) or
     [PyMol](http://sourceforge.net/projects/pymol/)

- 3. Wrapping CLEED functions with Python and call as a script (allow automation and streamlining of the LEED calculation process and data processing)
+ 3. Wrapping CLEED functions with Python and call as a script (allow automation, customisation and streamlining of the LEED calculation process and data processing).
+Cython can be used as a bridge between the CLEED code & Python.

  4. Documentation - the manual has been started, but is not complete and thus is a high priority.
 The current aim is to use sphinx to generate html